JingXiaolun/GLCCL/README.md

 Xiaolun Jing, Genke Yang, Jian Chu

-This is the official code implementation of the paper "GLCCL: Global-Local Multi-grained Contrastive Consistent Learning for Text-Video Retrieval", the checkpoint will be released soon.
+This is the official code implementation of the paper "GLCCL: Global-Local Multi-grained Contrastive Consistency Learning for Text-Video Retrieval", the checkpoint will be released soon.

 We are continuously refactoring our code, be patient and wait for the latest updates!